Ted Hopkins

 Edward Hopkins (27 May 1949 – 20 November 2023) was an Australian rules footballer, businessman and writer.
 He was most notable for his four-goal effort in the second half of Carlton's remarkable victory in the 1970 VFL Grand Final.

 Hopkins died on 20 November 2023, at the age of 74.
 At the time of his death, Ted resided in Melbourne and had one child, Erica Hopkins.

 Football career

 Hopkins, who came from Moe, played 29 senior games for the Carlton Football Club as a small rover.

 Hopkins was most famous for his performance in Carlton's victory over Collingwood in the 1970 VFL Grand Final.
 Initially starting on the bench, Hopkins was substituted onto the ground as the 19th man for Bert Thornley at half-time.
 Within fifteen minutes, he had scored three goals, and assisted on another to Alex Jesaulenko – in a purple patch during which Carlton scored seven goals to erase Collingwood's 44-point half-time lead.
-He scored a fourth goal late in the final quarter, and Carlton would ultimately win the Grand Final by ten points.
+He scored a fourth goal late in the final quarter.
+Carlton won the Grand Final by ten points.

-After the 1970 Grand Final, he played only one further game for Carlton before retiring from football to pursue other interests.
+He played only one further game for Carlton before retiring from football to pursue other interests.
 He kicked a career total of 10 goals.